-A 'straight line' distance measurement is used in all home to school distance measurements for community and voluntary controlled schools in Hertfordshire.
+A 'straight line' distance measurement is used for all home to school distance measurements for admission allocation purposes.
 Distances are measured using a computerised mapping system to two decimal places.
 The measurement is taken from the AddressBase Premium address point of your child's house to the address point of the school.
 AddressBase Premium data is a nationally recognised method of identifying the location of schools and individual residences.

-Applications from children\ from overseas
+Applications from children from overseas